-Editor’s note: May 6-12 is Neuropathy Awareness Week.
-Peripheral neuropathy is a common issue pancreatic cancer patients face.
-Here, we share tips for managing it.
+Editor’s note: Peripheral neuropathy is a common issue pancreatic cancer patients face.
+During National Neuropathy Awareness week, we are re-sharing tips for managing the condition.

-Be sure to keep your doctor informed of any side effects of your treatment, including neuropathy – the doctor can only make changes in treatment or treat side effects if he or she is aware of them.
+Be sure to keep the doctor informed of any side effects related to treatment, including neuropathy.
+The doctor can only make changes to treatment or treat side effects if they are made aware.

-Below are tips from Patient Central that can help patients manage peripheral neuropathy, although it’s important to note that treatment varies, depending on the cause and the severity of symptoms.
+Below are tips from PanCAN Patient Services that can help patients manage peripheral neuropathy.

 - Wear cotton socks or gloves and avoid tight-fitting shoes

 - Avoid hot or cold temperatures, as extreme temperature changes may worsen symptoms

 - Ask the doctor if pain medications, antidepressants, anti-seizure or other treatments are appropriate.
 For mild neuropathic pain, over-the-counter medications may be recommended

 - Physical or occupational therapy, acupuncture, massage or relaxation therapy may relieve symptoms

 After treatment, the symptoms caused by peripheral neuropathy may diminish or disappear completely, but it can take several months.